mujiexu2/ELEC0054_Dissertation_XuMujie/README.md

 # Bespoke Wearable IMU Device
 This wearable system aims to be cost-effective, lightweight and compact size.
 This project is separated in two sections done in parallel, prototyping and PCB Design.
+The STM32 board programming is done in STM32CubeIDE, schematics done in KiCad, PCB done in DipTrace, API run in Python(Vscode).

 For communication, we have used SPI protocol in MCU & IMU communication, QSPI protocol in Memory & MCU communication, USB transmission in Board & PC communication.